hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

             - token association fee (pre-paid if account is not associated to the token)
             - auto account creation (assessed if the recipient does not exist and they are referred by their public `ECDSA` key or `evm_address`)
 - Interact with the pending airdrop state - if the recipient is not associated to the token, then the `TokenAirdropTransaction` responsibilities in term of interacting with the pending state would be to just add the airdrop information in the state
+- Add this new operation type to the `ThroughputLimits` throttle bucket group, so that it's included in the throttling mechanism

 ## Acceptance Tests